-As we celebrate Pride Month and our diverse 2SLGBTQIA+ communities this June, it’s an ideal time to think about how you use language in your workplace.
+As we commemorate Pride Month and embrace the rich diversity of our 2SLGBTQI+ communities this June, it presents an opportune moment to reflect on the language utilized within your workplace.

-- best practices for using inclusive language around gender, disabilities, indigenous peoples, etc.
+- best practices for utilizing inclusive language concerning gender identity, people with disabilities, indigenous peoples, and more.

-- how to build organizational policies that support inclusive language
+- guidance on developing organizational policies that foster inclusive language.